-The cash earnings apportionment rate is calculated as the investment earnings received in cash for the quarter divided by the average daily cash balance for the entire Pool, annualized (times four).
+The cash earnings apportionment rate is calculated as the investment earnings received on a cash basis for the quarter divided by the average daily cash balance for the entire Pool, annualized (times four).
 In the example above the cash earnings apportionment rate would be 4% [(\$5,000,000 / \$500,000,000) x 4].